aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/image-scanning.md

 ### Verifying that the image is pushed to Amazon ECR

-To verify that the image is pushed to Amazon ECR, run the following command:
+To verify that the image is pushed to Amazon ECR, run the following command (please replace `<REPOSITORY-NAME>` with the repository name):

 ```bash
 aws ecr describe-images --repository-name <REPOSITORY-NAME>